eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/architecture-overview.md

    * persistence of [Connections](basic-connections.html)
    * sends [Ditto Protocol](protocol-overview.html) messages to external message brokers and receives messages from them

-All services run in the same [Akka cluster](https://doc.akka.io/docs/akka/current/typed/cluster-concepts.html) and can reach each other via TCP without the need for an additional message broker in between.
+All services run in the same [Pekko cluster](https://pekko.apache.org/docs/pekko/current/typed/cluster-concepts.html) and can reach each other via TCP without the need for an additional message broker in between.

 ## Components